 Children with epilepsy may experience uncertainty in their lives.
 The prospect of a sudden seizure in front of friends and classmates can be stressful.
 These feelings can cause a child to act or withdraw from social situations.

 Most children learn to adapt over time.
 For others, social dysfunction can continue into adulthood.

-Between 30 and 70 percent of people with epilepsy also have depression, anxiety or both.
-Anticonvulsant medications can also have an effect on behavior.
+Between 30 and 70 percent of people with epilepsy also have depression, anxiety, or both.
+Anticonvulsant medications can also affect behavior.